patrickzib/dictionary/README.md

-# dictionary
-WEASEL 2.0 - A Random Dilated Dictionary Transform for Fast, Accurate and Constrained Memory Time Series Classification
+# WEASEL 2.0 - A Random Dilated Dictionary Transform for Fast, Accurate and Constrained Memory Time Series Classification